 Discussions about insulin and insulin resistance are ramping up around water coolers and online forums and for good reason.

-Problems with insulin are a root cause of some of the most dangerous health conditions.
+Problems with insulin are the root cause of some of the most dangerous health conditions.

 First, and foremost, insulin functions as a “storage hormone” – telling the body to store incoming nutrients.
 Too much insulin, a common problem in America, results in rapid weight gain and accelerated aging.